AndreasFaust/gatsby-plugin-transitions/README.md

 Activate `gatsby-plugin-layout`.
 Either do it your own way, or take the default way:

 - Create the folder `src/layouts` and the file `src/layouts/index.js`.
-- Here you need to wrap all `children` into the component `TransitionProvider`
+- Here you need to wrap all `children` into the components `TransitionProvider` and `TransitionViews`.

 ```jsx
 import React from "react";